 9. See A Movie At The Drive-In

 Nothing says summer nostalgia like going to the drive-in for a triple feature; watching a movie at the drive-in theater will become your new favorite summer tradition.
 You can bring a whole setup with chairs, blankets, a grill, snacks, and treats, or you can keep it simple and just bring yourself and your favorite candy bar.
-The closest drive-in to the cities is Vali-Hi Drive-In that shows three films in a row, has an arcade, and of course, sells popcorn and other treats.
+The closest drive-in to the cities is Elko Drive In that shows three films in a row, has an arcade, sells popcorn and other treats, and, perhaps more famously, has a NASCAR-sanctioned race track.

 10. Head Out To Minnehaha Falls